projectacrn/acrn-hypervisor/doc/tutorials/sriov_virtualization.rst

    SR-IOV Architectural in ACRN

-1. A hypervisor detects a SR-IOV capable PCIe device in the physical PCI device enumeration phase.
+1. A hypervisor detects an SR-IOV capable PCIe device in the physical PCI device enumeration phase.

 2. The hypervisor intercepts the PF's SR-IOV capability and accesses whether